Flushing–Main Street station (IRT Flushing Line): Station layout

 At the west end of the platforms are the offices and dispatch tower for the IRT Flushing Line.
 Train crews report to the offices, while the dispatch tower dispatches trains and controls the Flushing Line.
 West of the station, the line rises from the tunnel via a portal at College Point Boulevard, and onto the elevated bridge across Flushing Creek.

-Main Street is one of only seven underground stations on the Flushing Line, one of three underground stations on the line in Queens, and the only underground station east of Hunters Point Avenue.

 Exits

 There are nine entrances at street level, leading to two separate fare control areas.
 The original street exit is in the middle of the platforms with a separate mezzanine above the tracks, which contains the fare control area and the 24-hour station agent's booth.
 Staircases lead up to all four corners of Main Street and Roosevelt Avenue.
 Eight staircases lead from the mezzanine to platform level.
-An entrance used to lead from the mezzanine to the basement of a Woolworths store, but this has been walled off.
+An entrance used to lead from the mezzanine to the basement of a Woolworth's store, but this has been walled off.
 There were also restrooms along this mezzanine with corresponding tile mosaics.

-The new fare control area at Lippmann Plaza has an extremely high ceiling, with the lobby itself located approximately 40 ft below the street level.
+The fare control area at Lippmann Plaza has an extremely high ceiling, with the lobby itself located approximately 40 ft below the street level.
 The mezzanine is at platform level, and provides an ADA-compliant elevator, three unidirectional escalators, and a stairway to street level at Lippmann Plaza.
 New artwork titled Happy World was installed over the row of turnstiles in 1998.
 The plaza, also known as Lippmann Arcade, is a pedestrian walkway that leads to a municipal parking lot and several bus stops on 39th Avenue.